liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/text-input.md

 order: 4
 ---

-<div class="page-description">A description of the different text input types, including usage and validation states.</div>
+A description of the different text input types, including usage and validation states.

 ## Text Field